zendesk/pa_apps/Middleware/Workflow/README.md

 * Have AWS Cli Installed
 * Have Serverless framework installed
 * Have appropiate secrets setup in AWS System Manager Parameter Store
-* Have Git installed and have a Zendesk Sponsored Github account
+* Have Git installed and member of the Zendesk Github Org

 ### Getting started
 Please have your own Zendesk instance setup with Custom Objects, Profiles and Events.
 We will start from this point.